OpenDSA/OpenDSA/RST/en/FLSlides/CFL.rst

    |   Expressions: :math:`((a + b) - c)`
    |   Block structures (:math:`\{\}` in Java/C++ and ``begin`` ... ``end`` in Pascal)

+   (What memory would you need to recognize each of these langauges?)

 .. slide:: Context Free Languages